 There’s no better way to kickstart the weekend than with a tasty brunch.
 Do it properly at The Modern Pantry (15 minutes walk from St Paul’s Cathedral), where you’ll find the likes of grilled chorizo, slow-roast tomatoes and plantain fritters.
 Or head further north to Caravan on bustling Exmouth Market for Welsh rarebit, sourdough, poached egg and onion jam.
 Worth getting up for.

 Londoners are always on the lookout for new, exciting food trends – dirty burgers, bubble tea, the cronut… we’ve seen them all.
-Head to street food markets such as Street Feast in Dalston, Exmouth Market and Kerb in King’s Cross to find the latest big thing.
-For pop-up restaurants, check out London Pop-Ups or The Nudge, or see London’s new restaurants.
-Or embrace another trend: supper clubs, by enjoying a meal alongside locals and other visitors at the home of one of VizEat's hosts.
+Head to street food markets such as Street Feast in Canada Water, Exmouth Market and Kerb in King’s Cross to find the latest big thing.
+For pop-up restaurants, check out London Pop-Ups or The Nudge.
+Or embrace another trend: supper clubs, by enjoying a meal alongside locals and other visitors at the home of one of Eatwith's hosts.

 After a heavy Saturday night out, Londoners love to relax over a Sunday roast “with all the trimmings”.
-Instead of a top restaurant, look for a friendly locals’ pub such as The Paradise by Way of Kensal Green in West London, where locally-sourced, seasonal food is king; beef specialists Hawksmoor; or The Albion in Islington, which offers an entire roast suckling pig for large groups to order!
-More Sunday roasts.
+Instead of a top restaurant, look for a friendly locals’ pub such as The Paradise by Way of Kensal Green in west London, where locally-sourced, seasonal food is king; beef specialists Hawksmoor; or The Albion in Islington, which offers an entire roast suckling pig for large groups to order!